 For an adrenaline-charged trip, the Merced gets attitudinal during spring as it leaves the Park and drops through the narrow canyon below El Portal.
 Spring snowmelt from the High Sierra rumbles through the steep Merced River canyon creating high and fast runs (Class IV) then, as summer progresses and the flow decreases, transforms into easy Class I ripples.
 Get a guided rafting experience with local Yosemite Mariposa outfitters such as Sierra Mac, OARS, Whitewater Excitement and Zephyr.

-Overlooking Lake McSwain, Exchequer Mountain Bike Park offers 700 acres of bikes-only trails for riders of all skill levels.
-Tracks such as Adaptation and Roadrunner (green) to the fabled Flying Squirrel (black diamond/736 foot descent) aim to thrill.
+Overlooking Lake McSwain, Exchequer Mountain Bike Park offers 700 acres of bike-only trails for riders of all skill levels.
+Tracks such as Adaptation and Roadrunner (green) to the fabled Flying Squirrel (black diamond/736-foot descent) aim to thrill.
 A detailed trail map can be found here.